Key Components of the Lottery Process

 - Once a student's space has been selected during Phase II, the space cannot be changed.
-Students unsatisfied with their space may apply for a room change during the room switch process begining April 8 through April 10, 2014
+Students unsatisfied with their space may apply for a room change during the room switch process beginning March 22 through March 24, 2016.

 In Phase I students may:

 1. Renew their current assignment for 2016-17 academic year

 2. Enter selection the Lottery as an individual or family unit